Grading of studies

 NB!
 It is possible to leave out extra electives from the degree if you have completed more than 120 cr.
 The courses not included in the degree will naturally not affect the average grade of the degree.

 Legal protection concerning grading

 A student has the right to know how the assessment criteria have been applied to his or her academic work (University Decree 115/1998 § 16 subsection 2.).
 Academic work includes all the theses, lectures and written or verbal exams which are a part of the curriculum.
 Requests for rectification may be submitted, orally or in writing, to the instructor who carried out the assessment within 14 days after the student has had access to the results.
 It is important to make clear to the instructor that it is a question not only about gathering information.
-If it is clearly a request for rectification and the instructor does not accept the request, the student may submit the matter to the university's examining board.
+If it is clearly a request for rectification and the instructor does not accept the request, the student may submit the matter to the university's board of appeals.
 This should be done in writing within 14 days after the student received the instructor's decision.
-Please hand in the request for rectification at the Student Service in Helsinki or to the Office of Study Affairs in Vaasa, the envelope should be addressed to the "Examining board/Examensnämnden".
+Please hand in the request for rectification at the Student Service in Helsinki or to the Office of Study Affairs in Vaasa, the envelope should be addressed to the "Board of Appeals/Examensnämnden".

 Written academic work will be kept for six months from the date of the publication of results.
 Students have the right to obtain copies of their academic work at their own expense.